 Boondocking Type 1: The Overnight Stay

-This type of boondocking is boondocking at it’s simplest.
+This type of boondocking is boondocking at its simplest.
 Some people dislike the idea of camping at RV parks and swear by boondocking somewhere off the beaten path.
-Some people much rather camp at RV parks with the convenience of water, electric and sewer hookups.
+Some people much rather camp at RV parks with full hookups.

 Whether you fall into either category or somewhere in between, you’ll likely run into an instance where you’ll boondock at least for one night.

 One of the most common examples of the overnight boondock stay is a night spent at a Walmart parking lot while on your way to your campsite–Wallydocking.
 It’s important to know how to boondock because there will almost certainly come a time, as an RVer, when you’ll stay at a Walmart.